Have you ever encountered eggs in a crested gecko tank only inhabited by female geckos?

-Whether or not the eggs are fertile, it’s good to know some more about the process, starting with where the egg production will take place.
+Whether or not the eggs are fertile, it’s good to know more about the process, starting with where egg production will occur.

 Wild geckos will look for hidden spots to lay their eggs (like under bark, rocks, logs), so it’s good to provide your female crestie with an equivalent spot in the form of a nesting box like this one.

 A nesting box should size up at around 10″ inches (25 cm) long, 5″ inches (12.7 cm) wide, and 5″ inches (12.7 cm) tall, filled with a moist substrate like sphagnum moss.

 Make your own from a plastic container—be sure there’s an entrance hole in the lid for your gecko to enter.

 Otherwise, she will turn to dig up the substrate in the tank, laying her eggs within and covering up the spot.

 Egg-laying can take about 45-60 minutes, and you should give your gecko some space alone in the tank during this time.